Sick of just eating plain meat? Looking for a unique way to enjoy some pastured guinea?

 One of our favorite ways to eat guinea fowl is cooked in a terrine.
 What the heck is a terrine?
 A terrine is traditional in French cuisine and is a meat, fish or veggie mixture that has been cooked in advance and allowed to cool or set in the container.
 It is cooked and served in a loaf pan, so kind of like a meat bread!

 Terrine is similar to pate in the sense that it is served cool, but it doesn’t necessarily contain liver and uses a lot more ingredients to give it a unique texture profile!
 Terrines seem sophisticated, but we are not sophisticated chefs and wanted to make this a super easy recipe to enjoy a unique and fun recipe!

 The ingredients of this recipe only come from the animal - so this recipe is carnivore approved!
 And is a sneak preview of one of our recipes from the ‘Carnivore Code Cookbook’ we are working on with Dr. Paul Saladino.
-The cookbook will be coming out sometime spring 2020 -- stay tuned!
-Until then, we will be featuring some of our recipes on White Oak’s recipe blog!
+The cookbook will be coming out Jan 2022 -- stay tuned!

 1 full 1.5 lb guinea

 200 g iberico pork fat, chopped

 6 slices bacon

 1 tsp Salt

 View the images above to help follow along with the instructions.

 Cut up the guinea fowl, separate skin, white meat and dark meat (thigh, legs, wings).
 Save the skin to make chips and the carcass to make bone broth.